gregdott/public/BibleLoops/README.md

 Next to implement:
 - Visual interface for exploring graphs (will be a separate custom built lib for graph visualisation - I have some other uses for this in mind, that's why it will be a separate lib)
+- Different ways of constructing graphs
+- Different ways of exploring graphs